-- 1. Typical program and erase time assumes the following conditions: 25°C, 2.5V, and checker board pattern. - 2.
-Under worst conditions of 85°C and 2.35V. - 3.
-System-level overhead is the time required to execute the first-bus-cycle sequence for the programming command. - 4.
-Erase/Program cycles comply with JEDEC: JESD-47 & JESD22-A117 standard.
+- 1. Typical program and erase time assumes the following conditions: 25°C, 3.3V, and checker board pattern. - 2.
+Under worst conditions of 85°C and 2.7V. - 3.
+System-level overhead is the time required to execute the first-bus-cycle sequence for the programming command.